 Now you have a firm understanding of what it takes to create a winning SEO proposal, now it’s time to actually start to put one together.

 Creating your first SEO proposal can be overwhelming.
+And I understand how challenging it is for any digital marketing agency or a freelancer to manage SEO proposals.
 Therefore we’ve prepared a detailed template that breaks down and explains all the sections above in a simple and effective format that you can re-use and customize to fit your own needs.

 And it’s absolutely free…